StadGent/fractal_styleguide_gent-base/components/31-molecules/form-item/README.md

 ## When not to use this component

-Do not use the input component to let users enters longer text that might have multiple lines.
+Do not use the input component to let users enter longer text that might have multiple lines.
 In this case, use <a href="{{path './textarea.html'}}">textarea component</a> instead.

 ## How it works

 ### Types of input

-* Default (simple text or text value, no format)
+* Default (simple text or text value that is not longer than a single line, no format)
 * Date (date format)
 * Number (number format)
 * Password (password, characters are masked)